-The director shall annually appear before the appropriate policy committees of the Assembly and the Senate to report on the activities of the division office.
+The director shall annually appear before the appropriate policy committees of the Assembly and the Senate to report on the activities of the office.

 - (c) The director shall develop a budget for the office which shall be subject to final approval of the Department of Finance.
 As authorized in the approved budget, the office shall employ personnel and resources, including attorneys and other legal support staff at a level sufficient to ensure that customer and subscriber interests are effectively represented in all significant proceedings.
 The office may employ experts necessary to carry out its functions.
 The director may appoint a lead attorney who shall represent the office, and shall report to and serve at the pleasure of the director.
 All attorneys performing services for the office shall report to and be directed by the lead attorney appointed by the director. - (d) The commission shall develop appropriate procedures to ensure that the existence of the office does not create a conflict of roles for any employee.
-The procedures shall include, but shall not be limited to, the development of a code of conduct and procedures for ensuring that advocates and their representatives on a particular case or proceeding are not advising decisionmakers on the same case or proceeding. - (e) The office may compel the production or disclosure of any information it deems necessary to perform its duties from any entity regulated by the commission, provided that any objections to any request for information shall be decided in writing by the assigned commissioner or by the commission, if there is no assigned commissioner.
-The office shall have access, upon request, to all information provided to the commission, a commissioner, or an officer or person employed by the commission pursuant to Section 314.
+The procedures shall include, but shall not be limited to, the development of a code of conduct and procedures for ensuring that advocates and their representatives on a particular case or proceeding are not advising decisionmakers on the same case or proceeding.

-1 (f) There is hereby created the Public Utilities Commission 2 Ratepayer Advocate Account in the General Fund.
-The commission 3 shall continue to collect moneys pursuant to Chapter 2.5 4 (commencing with Section 401) for the support of the Office of 5 Ratepayer Advocates in the amounts authorized by the Department of Finance.
-Moneys from the Public Utilities Commission Utilities 6 Reimbursement Account in the General Fund shall be transferred in the annual Budget Act to the Public Utilities Commission Ratepayer Advocate Account Office of Ratepayer Advocates 10 Special Fund Account in the Consumer Affairs Fund.
-The funds in the Public Utilities Commission Ratepayer Advocate Office of 11 12 Ratepayer Advocates Special Fund Account shall be utilized 13 exclusively by the office in the performance of its duties as 14 determined by the director.
-The director shall annually submit a 15 staffing report to the Director of Finance containing a comparison of the staffing levels for each five-year period.
-16 17

-- (g) On or before January 10 of each year, the office shall provide to the chairperson of the fiscal committee of each house of the Legislature and to the Joint Legislative Budget Committee all of the following information: - (1) The number of personnel years utilized during the prior year by the Office of Ratepayer Advocates. - (2) The total dollars expended by the Office of Ratepayer Advocates in the prior year, the estimated total dollars expended in the current year, and the total dollars proposed for appropriation in the following budget year. - (3) Workload standards and measures for the Office of Ratepayer Advocates. - (h) The office shall meet and confer in an informal setting with a regulated entity prior to issuing a report or pleading to the commission regarding alleged misconduct, or a violation of a law or a commission rule or order, raised by the office in a complaint.
-The meet and confer process shall be utilized in good faith to reach agreement on issues raised by the office regarding any regulated entity in the complaint proceeding. - 36 SEC.
-5. Section 402 of the Public Utilities Code is amended to read: - 402.
-The Public Utilities Commission Utilities Reimbursement Account is hereby continued in existence.
-All fees collected by the commission pursuant to Section 431 shall be transmitted to the Treasurer at least quarterly for deposit in the account or the Office of Ratepayer Advocates Special Fund Account within the Consumer Affairs Fund.
+- (e) The office may compel the production or disclosure of any information it deems necessary to perform its duties from any entity regulated by the commission, provided that any objections to any request for information shall be decided in writing by the assigned commissioner or by the commission, if there is no assigned commissioner. - (f) The commission shall continue to collect moneys pursuant to Chapter 2.5 (commencing with Section 401) for the support of the Office of Ratepayer Advocates in the amounts authorized by the Department of Finance.
+Moneys from the Public Utilities Commission Utilities Reimbursement Account in the General Fund shall be transferred in the annual Budget Act to the Office of Ratepayer Advocates Special Fund Account in the Consumer Affairs Fund.
+The funds in the Office of Ratepayer Advocates Special Fund Account shall be utilized exclusively by the office in the performance of its duties as determined by the director.
+The director shall annually submit a staffing report to the Director of Finance containing a comparison of the staffing levels for each five-year period. - (g) On or before January 10 of each year, the office shall provide to the chairperson of the fiscal committee of each house of the Legislature and to the Joint Legislative Budget Committee all of the following information: - (1) The number of personnel years utilized during the prior year by the Office of Ratepayer Advocates. - (2) The total dollars expended by the Office of Ratepayer Advocates in the prior year, the estimated total dollars expended in the current year, and the total dollars proposed for appropriation in the following budget year. - (3) Workload standards and measures for the Office of Ratepayer Advocates. - (h) The office shall meet and confer in an informal setting with a regulated entity prior to issuing a report or pleading to the commission regarding alleged misconduct, or a violation of a law or a commission rule or order, raised by the office in a complaint.
+The meet and confer process shall be utilized in good faith to reach agreement on issues raised by the office regarding any regulated entity in the complaint proceeding.